JakobEdding/pytorch-dist-pos-tagger/README.md

 1. Adapt `./hostfile` to contain all nodes that should partake in training.
 2. Adapt `./src/env.sh` to reflect desired training parameters, specifically set parallelism to number of nodes in cluster.
 3. Uncomment relevant section for approach in `./src/wrapper_script.sh`.
 Make sure, path to environment matches your local settings.
+4. Next:
-4. a) **For Ray:** Follow instructions in wrapper script to start the ray cluster.
-(Do this before starting the wrapper script!)
+    - **For Ray:** Follow instructions in wrapper script to start the ray cluster, i.e. start head process on head node and join this processes ray cluster on all other nodes.
+(Do this before starting the wrapper script!).
+Plus, choose asynchronous or synchronous approach by selecting in `./scr/ray/start.py#L53`.
-4. b) **For MPI approaches:** Uncomment relevant section in `./src/train_eval_test.sh`.
+    - **For MPI approaches:** Uncomment relevant section in `./src/train_eval_test.sh`.
 Make sure, path to environment matches your local settings.
 6. Start training by running `./src/wrapper_script.sh` from your head node.

 ## Running approaches with CPU profiling